Farahou110/Farahou110/README.md

 - 💞️ I’m looking to collaborate on debugging and developing.
 - 📫 How to reach me dkipkoech@kabarak.ac.ke or dennisscorps110@gmail.com
 - 😄 Pronouns: forever a HE🤩🤩
-- ⚡ Fun fact: told yoh,👀 PROCRASTINATION of learning that knowledge left you outdated😄
+- ⚡ Fun fact:👀 Procrastination left you outdated😄
 ----------------------------------------------------------------------------------------------------
 <!---
 Farahou110/Farahou110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.